Thursday, 28 April 2011

 Togged up and ready to go.

-Last minute debrief before the circuit test - (To make sure the car
+Last minute debrief before the circuit test - (To make sure the car and driver could stand the pace.)

 Behind the small Lancaster team a couple of the French team anxiously